ern0/the_knob_problem/README.md

 A perfect handling would be to check the direction of the move, and un-stuck only when the user got to the position by turned back on the path.

+It has another issue: grabbing the knob at near to its center may lead to skip the dead zone (-90%..+90%).
+This should be eliminated by disabling the center of the knob.

 ## Show

 This little example demonstrates the solution.
 The gray upper field shows the naive value.